rogeralsing/Microphone/README.md

 ## Service Discovery

-If one of your services needs to communicate with another of service in the same Consul cluster you can it query for active instances.
+If one of your services needs to communicate with another service in the same Consul cluster you can query it for active instances.

 ```csharp
 //inside some WebApi/Nancy endpoint: